jackeen/udacity-algorithms-project-2/explanation_5.md

 Therefore, the total cost is O(n * m).

 algorithms:
- - iterate the input characters one by one, O(n)
- - find out every child of ending point in previous step, O(1)
- - iterate these children, O(m)
- - iterate every node until reach the word sign in each iteration of previous step, O(n)
+ - iterate the given prefix one by one until the trie node with last letter of the prefix, O(n)
+ - iterate the children of the last letter's trie node recursively, and record the word if it is existed, O(m * n)

 ## Space complexity